joshmccall221/gitbook/articles/mentoring_with_ee.md

 herehereherehere
 -->
 [Back To Top](#mentor-with-ee)
-## Curry or Partial Application?
+## Curry or Partial Application
 Jul 20, 2015
 The Difference Between Partial Application and Curry

-## Why I use Tape Instead of Mocha & So Should You
+## Why I use Tape Instead of Mocha and So Should You
 Jul 12, 2015
 [Measuring Software Quality](https://medium.com/javascript-scene/why-we-need-webassembly-an-interview-with-brendan-eich-7fb2a60b0723)